-Students planning to arrive before the official arrival dates should make their own hotel arrangements.
+Students planning to arrive before the official start date should make their own hotel arrangements.

-There is no cost to you for the hotel when arriving on the official date, but you must enter your flight information in your CIPA online application no later than July 1, 2015.
+There is no cost to you for the hotel, but you must enter your flight information in your Emory College Study Abroad online application no later than December 1, 2016 so the EDUCO staff can reserve your room.